OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

 2. Generate table events: D-1001 then D-1011.
 The stored XML stays unsigned.
    Sending signs each event (XML-DSig RSA-SHA256) and posts one type per batch.
-3. After the D-9001 receipt, generate the trial balance (D-1101) from posted `account.move.line` records.
+3. After sending, use **Consult Results** until the D-9001 receipt arrives.
+   Then generate the trial balance (D-1101) from posted `account.move.line` records.
 4. Close the period with D-1199 (`tpOper` inclusion only).
 Send periodics in a separate batch.
 Table and periodic events in the same batch are rejected.